By Diane Dhein, guest blogger

 While in Elkhart we had a frothy lemon phosphate at Sweet Creams Soda Shop and we viewed the quilt garden in Central Park.
 It was a heart pattern…so fitting since Elkhart was named for an Elk’s heart.

 Plus we saw Grandmother’s Fan at the historical Museum.

-The weather definitely affects these quilts—as evidenced this year with the lack of moisture.
+The weather definitely affects these quilts — as evidenced last year with the lack of moisture.
 In many areas volunteers were seen carting water in huge plastic drums to care for the precious plants.

 Our tour took a counter-clockwise direction around the Heritage Trail as our first stop for the evening was the Amish Acres in Nappanee.
 On the way we stopped at Wakarusa, viewed the Brickswork Quilt Garden

 and purchased some Wakarusa maple syrup and some of the World’s Largest Jelly Beans.
 They sell over 35 ton per year!